OGRECave/ogre/Docs/src/scripts.md

 ## identifier

-Associates a numeric identifier with the pass.
-This is useful for registering a listener with Ogre::CompositorInstance::addListener, and being able to identify which pass it is that’s being processed when you get events regarding it.
-Numbers between 0 and 2^32 are allowed.
+Associates a numeric identifier with a pass involving a material (like render_quad).
+This is useful for registering a listener with Ogre::CompositorInstance::addListener, and being able to identify which pass it is that’s being processed, so that material parameters can be varied.
+Numbers between 0 and 2^32 - 1 are allowed.

 @par
 Format: identifier &lt;number&gt;
 @par
+Example: identifier 99945
+@par
-Example: identifier 99945 Default: identifier 0
+Default: identifier 0

 <a name="first_005frender_005fqueue"></a><a name="first_005frender_005fqueue-1"></a>